What is this medicine?

 What should I watch for while using this medicine?

-Tell your doctor or health care professional if your symptoms do not improve or if you get new symptoms.
+Tell your health care professional if your symptoms do not start to get better or if they get worse.